 Shekhawati in Rajasthan: Exploring a treasure trove

-posted in: India, Off-Beat, Western India | 8
+posted in: India, Off-Beat, Western India | 12

 It’s commonplace to hear travellers talk about certain destinations as “hidden gems”, but they use it often casually.
 However, Shekhawati region in Rajasthan has so many of these hidden gems in real sense of the term that I felt like finding a treasure trove!
 Hundreds of beautiful havelis built across the region by merchants hundreds of years ago still stand proudly in glory.
-Adds to this is the unique charm of the unadulterated, slow-paced rural life of Shekhawati region of Rajasthan.
-Besides, the semi-arid, desert-like landscape of the region is a treat to the eyes.
+Apart from the havelis, there are tens of heritage forts, palaces, wells, and temples.

 I have travelled across the region quite thoroughly a number of times in different seasons.
 And each time, I have come back with a feeling that travel is as much about marveling the wonders of the world as exploring the hidden gems.
 Here’s my account of what makes the Shekhawati region in Rajasthan so special.
 I will also throw light on the things to expect for an inquisitive traveller.

 Believe me, Shekhawati is absolutely unique in many ways; let alone India, even Rajasthan doesn’t have a parallel.
-Especially for a lover of history and heritage, this is like paradise!
+Especially for a lover of history and heritage, this is like paradise! {If you like Rajasthan destinations, do read: Gagron Fort || Lake city Udaipur}

 Shekhawati Region in Rajasthan